lucasshaw12/sedo-qa-assignment/README.md

 A Python Django web application for managing help desk tickets.

 ## Functionality
-- View, create, update, and delete tickets
+- View, create, update, and delete tickets (CRUD)
 - Central database with sample records
 - Data validation with clear error messages

 ## User roles
 - Regular users can create and view tickets
-- Administrators have full control over all records (full CRUD)
+- Administrators (Django superusers) have full control over all records (full CRUD) and access to the Django admin database

 ## Security requirements
 - Evidence should include: